paszu/3DSRepo/Part-5-(arm9loaderhax-&-Cakes).md

 ##### Configuring CakesFW

 17. Go to "Select Patches"
-15. Deactivate the "Enable emuNAND" patch if it is active
+15. Deactivate the "Enable EmuNAND" patch if it is active
 14. Activate the "Block FIRM partition updates" and "Disable Signature Checks" patches, then press Start to continue
 **(MAKE SURE YOU SELECT THE BLOCK FIRM PARTITION UPDATES PATCH OR THE NEXT SYSTEM UPDATE WILL BRICK YOU)**
 15. Select "More options"